 |Total Monthly Expenses||$1300|

 Accommodation: If your employer covers the cost of your accommodation, you’ve got free digs!
 The majority of schools do provide housing – for example, a fully furnished apartment you can move right into.
-Alternatively, they may give you an allowance but leave where you live down to you.
+Alternatively, they may give you a housing allowance but leave where you live down to you.
 For guidance, a comfortable one-bedroom apartment in central Doha costs between $960 – $2,470 (QR3,500 and QR9,000) per month.
 The average cost comes in around $1,500 (QR5,500).
 Luxurious, spacious properties will be looking upwards of $3,000 per month.

 Travel: For such an advanced country, public transport is where Qatar falls short.
 Even in Doha, buses are humble, and there is no metro service.
 Most Qataris commute by car – so you might consider purchasing a vehicle or hiring a private driver.
 Some schools do provide support with transport costs for teachers, so do ask.
 Meanwhile, single bus tickets cost between 80 cents and $2.75 (QR3 – QR10).
 Monthly passes are $27.50 – $55 (QR100 – QR200).